Wooden Floor Restoration Cost

 This will involve manoeuvring the sander in the direction of the grain until every inch of the floor has been sanded down.
 They will then use a lighter grit sander or sandpaper to get an even finish across the entire wooden floor.

-1. Staining the Floor
+Staining the Wooden Floor

 After the sanding is complete, the tradesman will then vacuum the floor once again to remove any dust.
 They will then start to stain the floor (this step should be skipped if you prefer a natural aesthetic.

-Although, before applying the wood stain, they will test it on the floor to check, you are happy with the colour.
+Although, before applying the wood stain, they will test it on the floor to check you are happy with the colour.
 If you are happy for them to proceed, they will then apply the stain across the floor.

-1. Oil/Varnish the Floor
+Oil/Varnish the Wooden Floor

 Once the stain is dry after around 24 hours, the tradesman will then finish off the floor with either oil or varnish.
 This should be applied and then left for approximately 4 to 5 hours before another layer is applied.